-Our analysis relates to several strands of the literature on pension plan design and savings rates of individuals and households.
+Our analysis relates to three strands of the literature on pension plan design and savings rates of individuals and households.
 First, there is a ongoing debate about auto-enrollment into pension plans and auto-escalation of contribution rates, in particular for the U.S. where designs of DC pension plans vary more (see Beshears, Choi, Laibson, and Madrian (2018) for a discussion of defaults).
-Our results suggest that designing defaults that involve auto enrollment and automatic adjustments of the contributions depending on individual circumstances, as our proposed rule of thumb, would cause little harm while simultaneously provide a strong nudge to save, as is typical for default options.
-Second, our emphasis on flexibility is in line with for instance Beshears, Choi, Iwry, John, Laibson, and Madrian (2019) who discuss different designs of savings accounts that would enable individuals to build emergency savings and self-insurance to the kind of expense shocks or transitory income shocks that we consider.
-Third, our model can also be viewed as an extension of previous models.
-Sandris Larsen and Munk (2019) is perhaps most similar to our study.
-They study how to design optimal contribution rates given that pension plans are mandatory.
-Our model is however quantitatively richer in that we allow for a greater deal of heterogeneity and transitory income shocks.
-Pries (2007) uses a quantitative life-cycle model to study labor supply responses and welfare effects associated with reform of U.S. Social Security to a system with individual accounts with age-dependent contribution rates.
+Our results suggest that designing defaults that involve auto enrollment and automatic adjustments of the contributions depending on individual circumstances, as our proposed rule, would cause little harm while simultaneously provide a strong nudge to save, as is typical for default options.
+Second, there is strong concern in the literature that many consumers lack the financial literacy to make informed retirement planning decisions (see Lusardi and Mitchell (2014) for an overview).
+As a mandatory DC pension plan, the design that we propose relieves individuals from the majority of these complex questions.
+Moreover, in our proposed design the mandatory contribution rates flexibly adjust to the financial situation of the household.
+This has the potential of allowing financially illiterate households to get closer to the optimal retirement savings behavior.
+Third, our emphasis on flexibility is in line with for instance Beshears, Choi, Iwry, John, Laibson, and Madrian (2019) who discuss different designs of savings accounts that would enable individuals to build emergency savings and self-insurance to the kind of expense shocks or transitory income shocks that we consider.